robojeb/pogo/README.md

 # What is POGO?

-POGO stands for "Online Profile Generated Optimization".
+POGO stands for "Online Profile Guided Optimization".
 "But that is not the right order for the acronym!" you might note.
 If UTC can stand for "Coordinated Universal Time", then I feel my acronym can swap some letters around to sound better.